Entrepreneur Visa Extensions

 What is an Entrepreneur Visa Extension and do I need to extend?

-The holder must demonstrate that they have fulfilled the requirements of the visa and provide the required documents to prove so.
-Westkin Associates provide a comprehensive service, working with your accountants and other key providers, to ensure that the documents meet the requirements of the Home Office.
-If the applicant successfully meets the criteria of the home office the visa extension will be issued which usually lasts for an additional two years.
+To be eligible for an extension, you will need to show that you have met the Home Office’s strict requirements.
+Westkin Associates provide a comprehensive service, working with your accountants and other key providers, to ensure that the documents are accepted.
+If the applicant successfully meets the criteria of the home office, the visa extension will be issued, which usually lasts for an additional two years.

 What do I need to prove?

-- If the applicant registered as a director within 6 months of obtaining the visa?
+- Have registered as the director of the company within 6 months of gaining your visa

 What if I want Accelerated Settlement?

-Their company or companies have reached a turnover of 5 million pounds over the 3 years or that they have employed 10 persons across the 3 years.
+The accelerated settlement pathway is eligible for entrepreneur visa holders who can show that they have a turnover of £5 million pounds over the past 3 years or that you have employed 10 people in the past 3 years.

 What if you have been refused?

-If your previous application has gone wrong, we are there to help.
+If your previous application has gone wrong, we are here to help.